-The RailKing Camelback 4-6-0 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the Camelback 4-6-0 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 34).
+The MTH Blue Comet contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the Blue Comet is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 34).
 All models are equipped with an operating smoke system that should be primed with smoke fluid before operating.
 Adding 15 - 20 drops of fluid through the smoke stack should be sufficient.
 If you choose to not prime the units with fluid, turn the smoke unit switch located under the trailing truck to the OFF position.
-(See Figure 3 on page 4) This will prevent any damage from occurring to the smoke unit when running the engine without a primed smoke unit.
+(See Figure 1) This will prevent any damage from occurring to the smoke unit when running the engine without a primed smoke unit.
 For more information see the section on page 4 on Smoke Unit operation.

-The Camelback 4-6-0 model is controlled by a ProtoSound® DCRU® electronic reverse unit.
+The Blue Comet model is controlled by a ProtoSound® DCRU® electronic reverse unit.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).

-Figure 1: Plugging in the tender harness
+Figure 1: Pluggin in the tender harness

 The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
 Before the engine can be operated however, the reverse unit plug that extends out of the tender must be inserted into the receptacle at the back of the boiler cab as seen in Figure 1.
 Once the plug is inserted, the throttle on the transformer can be advanced.
-You will see that only the engine's lights come on and that on ProtoSound® equipped engines, two dings from the sound system will chime followed by the steam compressor pump sounds.
+You will see that only the engine's lights come on and that on ProtoSound equipped engines, two dings from the sound system will chime followed by the steam compressor pump sounds.
 The engine does not run.
-This is known as the RESET state and is explained in more detail beginning on Page 5.
+This is known as the RESET state and is explained in more detail beginning on Page 6.
 The ProtoSound® DCRU® will not power the motor until the throttle is turned OFF and then ON again.
 At this point, the engine will now function just like any other electronic or mechanical E-unit.